-The remainder of the paper is organized as follows: Section 2 describes our approach in detail.
-Section 3 describes the Web API of our system, NegFinder.
-Section 4 concludes the present paper with a brief summary.
+The remainder of the paper is organized as follows: Section 2 summarizes the related work, and Section 3 describes our approach in detail.
+Section 4 presents the results of our experiments on three benchmark data sets.
+Section 5 describes the Web API of our system, NegFinder.
+Section 6 concludes the present paper with a brief summary.